SnShine/Twitter-to-DayOne/README.md

 ## Installation

 Python is required to run this.
+The [Day One CLI tool](http://help.dayoneapp.com/day-one-tools) is also needed.
 You can install it on Mac using:

 ```bash
 brew install python